Daankrol/Dataset-Reduction-IL/README.md

 # Dataset Reduction Methods for Data and Energy Efficient Deep Learning

 This repository contains the code for the MSc Thesis "Dataset Reduction Methods for Data and Energy Efficient Deep Learning" by Daan Krol.
 It contains the code for all non-adaptive and adaptive data subset selection methods.
 The code is based on the [CORDS library](https://github.com/decile-team/cords).
 It is extended with several other dataset reduction methods, both adaptive and non-adaptive.
-In addition to that, it contains energy consumption tracking, feature space visualization, subset sampling visualization, biodiversity datasets, W&B logging, possibility to run with pre-trained networks and a framework for running experiments.
+In addition to that, it contains energy consumption tracking, feature space visualization (t-SNE and UMAP), subset sampling visualization, biodiversity datasets, W&B logging, possibility to run with pre-trained networks and a framework for running experiments.

 ## Setup
 To install the requirements, run the following command in the root directory of the project: